Natural Health Enterprises since 1975

 Yet most of these have sugar and/or other carbohydrates that make the calories just about as high.
 Do not make the mistake of assuming these are "diet foods" that will be less fattening.

-The American Heart Association is publically accusing low-fat and non-fat food products for having a major role in the national epidemic of obesity.
+The American Heart Association is publicly accusing low-fat and non-fat food products for having a major role in the national epidemic of obesity.
 According to Reuters news service, the author of an AHA paper on the matter, Dr. Judith Wylie-Rosett of New York's Albert Einstein College of Medicine, stated, "Too often we forget about limiting the quantity when a product is promoted as low-fat."

 She offers these suggestions: